King leads Remembrance Sunday service at Cenotaph

 Wreaths were laid by members of the royal family, senior politicians and dignitaries at the Cenotaph in London, where a major policing operation remains in place after more than 120 arrests were made – mostly of far-right counter-protesters – as a pro-Palestinian march was held on Armistice Day.

-Charles led the country at the Whitehall memorial in commemorating the end of the First World War and other conflicts involving British and Commonwealth forces.
+Thousands of people braved drizzly weather and descended on Whitehall for the service, many arriving hours early to get a good spot.

+The Massed Pipes and Drums played songs such as Rule Britannia in the rain but the showers stopped before Charles led the country in quiet reflection at the Whitehall memorial.

-Wearing the uniform of the Marshal of the Royal Air Force with greatcoat, poppy and sword, the King laid a wreath similar to the one produced for King George VI.
+Wearing the uniform of the Marshal of the Royal Air Force with greatcoat, poppy and sword, Charles – who as sovereign is commander-in-chief of the armed forces in the UK and realms – laid a wreath similar to the one produced for King George VI.

-The wreath featured 41 open style poppy petals made from bonded fabric.

-The Prince of Wales also laid a wreath, as did the Duke of Edinburgh, the Princess Royal, Prime Minister Rishi Sunak and other senior politicians.
+The Prince of Wales also laid a wreath, as did the Duke of Edinburgh and the Princess Royal.

+Senior politicians including Prime Minister Rishi Sunak, Labour leader Sir Keir Starmer, Home Secretary Suella Braverman and Foreign Secretary James Cleverly also laid wreaths.

 Major Ollie Plunket of The Rifles, equerry to Camilla, laid a wreath on behalf of the Queen, who was watching from a balcony with the Princess of Wales.